JeuTheIdit/homelab-wiki/README.md

-# homelab
+# Homelab wiki
-Documentation for my personal homelab
+Tips, guides, and files that help me maintain my homelab.
+Still a work in progress.